The pancreas is a pear-shaped gland located between the stomach and the spine. It is made up of 2 major components:

 These are also called pancreatic neuroendocrine tumors (PNETs) and make up 1% of pancreatic cancers.
 A PNET can be functioning or non-functioning.
 A functioning PNET is named based on the hormone produced such as insulinoma, glucagonoma and VIPomas.

-In order to tailor your treatment plan, our oncologists at Onco Life Centre will review factors such as your pre-existing medical conditions, your overall health and nutritional status, as well as potential treatment side effects.
+Pancreatic cancer is treatable.
+In order to tailor your treatment plan, our pancreatic cancer oncologists at Onco Life Centre will review factors such as your pre-existing medical conditions, your overall health and nutritional status, as well as potential treatment side effects.
 When detected at an early stage, pancreatic cancer has a much higher chance of being successfully treated.
-However, there are also treatments that can help control the disease for patients with later stage pancreatic cancer to help them live longer.
+However, there are also treatments that can help control the disease for patients with advanced stage pancreatic cancer to help them live longer.

 Surgery for pancreatic cancer includes removing all or part of the pancreas,depending on the location and size of the tumor in the pancreas.
 A key goal of surgery is to have clear margins.
 Only about 20% of patients with pancreatic cancer are able to have surgery because most pancreatic cancers are first diagnosed when the disease has already spread.
 Surgery for pancreatic cancer may be combined with radiation therapy and/or chemotherapy, called adjuvant therapy.
 These treatments may sometimes be used before surgery to shrink a tumor.
 This is called neoadjuvant therapy.